ubisoft/mixer/mixer/blender_data/README.md

 (metaballs)

+## todo

+- write sequence

+      WARNING:root:Not implemented: write sequence of different length (incoming: 1, existing: 0)for <bpy_struct, MetaBall("Mball")>.elements

+  and also the collestion of Metaball has a new(metaballtype)

+- auto_texture space -> do not save if auto ?

+      WARNING:root:write attribute skipped texspace_location for <bpy_struct, MetaBall("Mball")>...
+      WARNING:root: ...Error: AttributeError('bpy_struct: attribute "texspace_location" from "MetaBall" is read-only')
+      WARNING:root:write attribute skipped texspace_size for <bpy_struct, MetaBall("Mball")>...
+      WARNING:root: ...Error: AttributeError('bpy_struct: attribute "texspace_size" from "MetaBall" is read-only')

+- TODOs in BpyIdProxySave

+## done

+- saves a metaball without elements
+- build_add_object_to_scene creates wrong type:
+- BlendData.instance().reset() on reload plugin, disconnect, connect, join, leave?
 - Receive an update for a non existing items means a creation
 - `__mixer_blenddata_collection__` deserialized as a \_data field.
 Use another
   BpyProxyAttribute and manage in Codec ?